Osamaalam/Patientcare/README.md

 # CareDrive

-CareDrive is a patient management system that allows patients to register, sign in, and schedule appointments with doctors of their choice.
+CareDrive is a patient appoitment and management system that allows patients to register, sign in, and schedule appointments with doctors of their choice.
 Admins have a dashboard where they can manage these appointments by approving, canceling, or leaving them as pending.

 ## Table of Contents